brettz9/webappfind/README.md

     script.
 Ensure add-ons support file: and native paths to: open folder on desktop, open folder in the browser's file browser, execute on desktop, execute with web app
+1. AsYouWish
+    1. When [AsYouWish](https://github.com/brettz9/asyouwish/) may be restored
+        and in use, allow path-reading as long as site is AYW-approved and the page is registered for the protocol--so one can bookmark a path and always load it or load with other approved paths (e.g., in different tabs within a webapp); also can remember paths to invoke upon FF start up ("website addons").
+    1. Create a shared add-on dependency for WebAppFind and AsYouWish exposing perhaps at least for privilege escalation with some of the underlying non-SDK APIs (e.g., a privilege to save only to a specific directory if WebAppFind adds such a fundamental mode).
+Perhaps any AsYouWish directive could be exposed if part of a `filetypes.json` directive and/or command line flag (and not blocked by user preferences) or expose AYW API to other add-ons or command line for adding sites and privileges and use that; could be useful for add-ons as well as sites to provide alternative views/editing interfaces for the same shared data.
+    1. Option to open HTML in chrome mode so one can do things like cross-domain `toDataURL` on an image canvas without errors (the proposed change to `AsYouWish` to allow sites to be reopened in this mode could be a workaround).
 1. Refactor this extension to be a bridge between Node (including user-installed packages) and browser/browser add-ons/web-sites.
     1. Support passing from Node into other add-ons